 "Too busy to unpack?
 Business must be thriving," Åke said.
 "Seriously dude, what's with this sad-ass place?
-I get that you're single and all but where's all your- Ah, I see."
-Ekster opened the door to the fourth floor, which was crammed with stuff to the fucking nook.
-Two of the four walls were occupied with heavy-duty, floor-to-ceiling industrial shelves, chucked full with antique objects in every shape and size, one more curious than the next.
-Two additional large wooden bookshelves held a collection of books, with even more books on the floor next to it as the shelves were already completely stocked.
-In the middle of the space stood a large standing desk, about three by two meters in size, though there couldn't have been more than twenty by twenty centimeters of freed up space on that thing.
+I get that you're single and all but where's all your-stuff."
+Ekster opened the door to the fourth floor, a spacious attic, which was crammed to the fucking nook.
+Two floor-to-ceiling industrial shelves, chucked full with antique objects in every shape and size, one additional wooden bookshelf held a collection of books, with even more books on the floor next to it as the shelves were already overflowing.
+The middle of the space was taken over by a large standing desk, about three by two meters in size, although the thing didn't offer much more than twenty square centimeters of freed up working space.
 The surface was completely cluttered up with tools, disassembled objects, open books, paperwork, empty coffee cups, and a laptop.
 Multiple adjustable lamps were mounted on the desk, pointing at a working area, which was cluttered with loops, brushes and pincers.
 In the corner of the room was a little seating area with two leather reading chairs and a variety of coffee tables.
-Both chair seats, as well as the tables and floor were completely occupied with books, scribbly notes and newspaper clippings.
-There was one wooden door, which led to god knows where, and a double glass door opening up to a spacious roof terrace.
+Both chair seats, as well as the tables and floor were completely occupied with more books, scribbly notes and newspaper clippings.
+Other than that, there was a wooden door which led to god knows where, and a double glass door opening up to an empty roof terrace.
 For someone with such a refined aura, Ekster's place was a hot mess.